makersacademy/airport_challenge/user-stories-and-feature-tests.md

   - `Plane` will need a `.flying?` predicate method
 - Planes that are flying cannot be in an airport/ planes that are not flying must be in an airport
   - Huh??
+  - Maybe... `Plane` has `takeoff` and `land` methods which check whether it's in an airport before modifying the `flying` status, and throws an error if in an inconsistent state?
+Or that could be in `airport.land` / `airport.clear_for_takeoff`?
 - etc.?
-  - Only a `Plane` object can land?
+  - `airport.lane` will only accept a `Plane` object somehow?
   - Anything else?

 ### Refactor

 - Rubocop says `airport.land` is too long.
-Can we refactor?
-(Can do if we remove some of the confirmation messages)
+Can we refactor/shorten?
+(Can do if we remove some of the confirmation messages, but that seems like a hack)

 ### Code quality